larissa/larissa.github.io/content/posts/vim-y-behavior.md

 I'm a loyal Vi(m) soldier in the Editors Holy War, but unfortunately there are some things on Vi(m) that just don't make sense to me.
-One of those things is the `yy` behavior.
+One of those things is the `Y` behavior.

 One of the cool things about Vim is that there is a pattern, a logic that governs those seemingly chaotic commands.
 It combines simple commands to perform tasks (like `d[elete]i[nner]w[ord]` and `d[elete]a[round]w[ord]`) and keeps a certain pattern on how those commands are modified (like d/c and D/C).
-The yank command, however, deviates from this last rule in a kind of annoying way: the behavior of `Y`.
+The yank command, however, deviates from this last rule in a kind of annoying way.

 Just to recap, `d` command deletes text over motion, while `c` changes text over motion (or more accurately, deletes and enter insert mode).
 So `y`, as expected,